Predicting Inflation with Recurrent Neural Networks: Econometric framework

 \subsection{The LSTM model}

-Recurrent neural networks (RNN) are promising models for time series forecasting, as they efficiently perform dimensional reduction while taking into account the time dependence within sequences of observations.
-This is possible because these models ``remember'' the information contained in previous time steps through a feedback loop.
-The main difference between the RNN and the feed-forward network is the way the algorithm handles past information.
-While the latest processes all the input lags forwards and simultaneously in the network, the RNN processes each time step sequentially, allowing the output of a previous time step to be an input of the following one.
-This characteristic makes RNNs quite attractive to model time series dynamics.
+The LSTM is a variant of the recurrent neural network.
+This type of model differs from FF networks in the way it handles past information.
+While FF models process all the input lags forwards and simultaneously in the network, recurrent networks process each time step sequentially, allowing the output of a previous time step to be the input of the following one.
+Note that in this case the information flows across the lag structure of the data, while in FF models it essentially flows across layers where the dynamic structure is not explored explicitly.
+This feature makes recurrent neural nets quite attractive to model time series, as they ``remember'' the information contained in previous time steps and may use it to improve prediction accuracy.

-As described formally below, RNNs have a so called \emph{internal memory} that is updated at each time step.
-The model estimates the parameters such that its memory embeds the relevant information to forecast the target.
-Supposing that we feed the model with a large set of economic predictors, this internal memory would be interpreted as signals from the macroeconomic outlook that help predict inflation.
-This memory in practice takes the form of a vector that contain the cross-sectional and lagged information from the data set of predictors, and can be understood as common components in an analogy to factor analysis.

-Consider the predictor set $x_t = (z_t,...,z_{t-(L-1)})'$, with $z_t$ being a $N$-vector of predictors.
-At each point in time the point forecast of the RNN is a function of its internal memory (or in the machine learning jargon, its hidden state).
-The internal memory is a $p$-vector denoted $f_t$, and is a function of the current input information $z_t$ and the lagged internal memory $f_{t-1}$.
-Importantly, this recursion is limited to a fixed lag $L$ in a way that past information can only be traced back up to lag $L$.
-In order to embed this idea in the notation, I write $f_{t|L} \equiv f_{t|t,t-1,...,t-(L-1)}$.
-This internal memory can be interpreted as a filter that reduces the dimension of the original predictor space $N$ into a smaller number of common components $p$, where in general $p << N$, while incorporating past information through a recursion equation.
-The RNN model can be described as